csirac2/snazzer/snazzer-measure.md

 # SYNOPSIS

-    snazzer-measure /some/path >> .snapshot_measurements
+    snazzer-measure /some/path >> path_measurements

 # DESCRIPTION

-Creates reproducable fingerprints of the content under a given directory, along with the commands necessary to reproduce the measurement using only standard core GNU userland utilities.
+Creates reproducable fingerprints of the content under a given directory, along with the commands necessary (relative to a sibling directory of the supplied path) to reproduce the measurement using only standard core GNU userland.

 The output includes: